 When home prices were $50,000, a 20 percent down payment seemed feasible.
 However, with the median home price on the rise that 20 percent is over the $100,000 mark.
 So, make it a point to look at other loan options.
 Turn over every stone in your search.

-You can go lower than 20 percent down even on conventional loans if you are willing to pay private mortgage insurance (PMI), but this will cost you.
-Usually, PMI comes at an annual rate between 0.4 and 1.5 percent of your loan amount, and you have to pay monthly.
+Luckily, you can go lower than 20 percent down even on conventional loans — but you'll need to be willing to pay private mortgage insurance, or PMI.
+Usually, PMI comes at an annual rate between 0.5 and 1.5 percent of your loan amount, and you have to pay monthly.
 The PMI payments continue from the time you buy until your equity in the property rises to 20 percent.